TommyTeaVee/workadventure/docs/maps/build-your-map.md

 ## Testing your map

 To test your map, you need to find its URL.
-There are 2 kinds of URLs in WorkAdventure:
+There are 2 kinds of URLs in Qtune:

 *   Test URLs are in the form `https://play.workadventu.re/_/[instance]/[server]/[path to map]`
 *   Registered URLs are in the form `https://play.workadventu.re/@/[organization]/[world]/[map]`